CameronBeneteau/Tenacious_Tanks/README.md

 - Ability for players to customize their tank
 - Ability for players to choose different map themes
+- Ability for players to play against the computer (at various difficulties)
 - Display previous shot trajectory and info to help users make their next shot more precise
 - Controls icons next to power and angle text fields in case users forget their controls
 - Add sound effects to shots and explosions